jeffblankenburg/31-days-of-vibe-coding/outlines/week4.md

 ## Day 30 – Measuring the Impact of Vibe Coding

 **Abstract:**
 If you can’t measure it, you can’t improve it.
-We’ll define how to measure the actual ROI of vibe coding—developer velocity, error rates, test coverage, and developer happiness—and how to track it all through observability data.
+We’ll define how to measure the actual ROI of vibe coding, developer velocity, error rates, test coverage, and developer happiness, and how to track it all through observability data.

 ### Outline
 1. **Defining Success** – Speed, quality, satisfaction.